-Tank wagons/Fixed tanks (tank-vehicles) and demountable tanks/Tank-containers constructed before 1 July 2019 in accordance with the requirements in force up to 31 December 2018 but which do not however conform to the requirements of 6.8.2.1.23 concerning the check of the welds in the knuckle area of the tank ends applicable as from 1 January 2019 may still be used.
+Tank-wagons/Fixed tanks (tank-vehicles) and demountable tanks/Tank-containers constructed before 1 July 2019 in accordance with the requirements in force up to 31 December 2018 but which do not however conform to the requirements of 6.8.2.1.23 concerning the check of the welds in the knuckle area of the tank ends applicable as from 1 January 2019 may still be used.

-Item 6: ECE/TRANS/WP.15/AC.1/2017/20 (France) - Tanks with a section including a concave part - interpretation of 6.8.2.1.18 and INF 8 (ECFD).
+Item 6: ECE/TRANS/WP.15/AC.1/2017/20 (France) - Tanks with a section including a concave part - interpretation of 6.8.2.1.18, and informal document INF.8 (ECFD)

-- 19. The document by France questioned if a tank with a circular cross section and a cutout conforms to the regulation.
-Document INF 8 from ECFD commented on the points raised by France. - 20.
-After an exchange of views between the experts it was recognized that different interpretations were possible.
-An interpretation is that the cross section of the tank was circular with a part taken out and another interpretation that due to the cut-out the cross section had become another shape to which foot note 2 of 6.8.2.1.18 applied, including a requirement that shell walls shall have convex radii.
-Despite the different interpretations the group felt that such tanks are safe and should be allowed to be used under ADR. - 21.
-It was also remarked that circular, box-shape and elliptical cross sections were to be considered as examples and that regulation should not hinder technical development.
-The particular design dates back to 1989 with around 2000 units entered into service without problems experienced with the shell. - 22.
-It was agreed that the regulation needed modification to allow for other designs and prevent different interpretations.
-The UK offered to develop a proposal for a preliminary exchange of views.
-This exchange of views could be in the remit of the Informal working group on inspection and certification of tanks that would meet in June, before returning to the tanks working group autumn session.
-In the meantime the CEN working group responsible for EN 13094 is encouraged to conclude the work on the draft revision of the standard.
+19. The document by France questioned whether a tank with a circular cross section and a cut-out conformed to the regulations.
+Informal document INF.8 from ECFD commented on the points raised by France.

+20. After an exchange of views between the experts it was recognized that different interpretations were possible.
+One interpretation was that the cross section of the tank was circular with a part taken out, and another interpretation was that, due to the cut-out, the cross section had become another shape to which footnote 2 of 6.8.2.1.18 applied, including a requirement that shell walls shall have convex radii.
+Despite the different interpretations, the Group felt that such tanks were safe and should be allowed to be used under ADR.

+21. It was also remarked that circular, box-shape and elliptical cross sections were to be considered as examples and that the regulations should not hinder technical development.
+The particular design dated back to 1989 and around 2000 units entered into service without any problems experienced with the shell.

+22. It was agreed that the regulations needed modification to allow for other designs and prevent different interpretations.
+The representative of the United Kingdom offered to develop a proposal for a preliminary exchange of views.
+This exchange of views could be addressed by the informal working group on inspection and certification of tanks that would meet in June 2017, before being returned back to the Working Group on Tanks at the autumn 2017 session of the Joint Meeting.
+In the meantime the CEN working group responsible for EN 13094 was encouraged to conclude the work on the draft revision of the standard.
-Item 7: ECE/TRANS/WP.15/AC.1/2017/21 (France) - Demountable tanks - tank-containers, interpretation of definitions.

-- 23. Based on a picture of a tank on a road vehicle it was questioned whether this could be considered as a tank-container or a demountable tank.
-While some experts were of the opinion that this can only be a tank container because of the corner castings, others are of the opinion that it could only be a demountable tank because of the foldable legs and cabinet extending below the corner castings, some experts are of the opinion that it cannot be determined because design information is missing. - 24.
-It was also questioned if a tank-container can be approved for road use only.
-As the definition of container in 1.2.1 specifies one or more means of transport it is assumed that this is possible. - 25.
-The varying opinions of the experts seems to justify a future revisit of the definitions of demountable tank and tank-container recognizing that some of these definitions are multimodal.
+Item 7: ECE/TRANS/WP.15/AC.1/2017/21 (France) - Demountable tanks - tankcontainers, interpretation of definitions experts were of the opinion that this could only be a tank-container because of the corner castings, others were of the opinion that it could only be a demountable tank because of the foldable legs and cabinet extending below the corner castings; some experts felt that the question could not be answered because design information was missing.

+23. France questioned whether the tank on a road vehicle shown on a picture in the document had to be considered as a tank-container or as a demountable tank.
+While some

+24. It was also questioned whether a tank-container could be approved for road use only.
+As the definition of container in 1.2.1 specifies one or more means of transport it was assumed that this was possible.

+25. The varying opinions of the experts seemed to justify revisiting the definitions of demountable tank and tank-container in the future, keeping in mind that some of these definitions are multi-modal.

-Item 8: ECE/TRANS/WP.15/AC.1/2017/22 (United Kingdom) - report of the informal working group on the inspection and certification of tanks + INF 12 and INF 13 (United Kingdom).
+Item 8: ECE/TRANS/WP.15/AC.1/2017/22 (United Kingdom) - Report of the informal working group on the inspection and certification of tanks, and informal documents INF.12 and INF.13 (United Kingdom)